-The tool is a pure java stack that is available as an open-source for management, viewing, and serving the repositories of Git.
-It is effectively developed to work in minimum-size teams who prefer to handle the centralizing repositories.
+The tool is a pure Java stack that is available as an open-source for management, viewing, and serving the repositories of Git.
+The developers have effectively developed the tool to cater to minimum-size teams who prefer handling centralized repositories.

 - Pure Java Stack.

 The rudder is very much dedicated to production with continuous integration and deployment.
 The operation of code is possible with the interface without being aware of any process in deployment or automation.
 It cannot be deployed in a single shot; the process is tedious and complex.
 It can be integrated with a web user interface, CLI, and API.
 Even though it has many advantages, the community is not extended to others.